Sexocorporel

 I have completed the nine-part professional series "Amourös: Sexuality and relationships for people with disabilities" (Procap Bern).

-Neurodivergence, including ADHD, autism spectrum, and giftedness, shapes how people experience sexuality, closeness, and relationships.
+Neurodivergence, including ADHD, autism spectrum, giftedness and high sensitivity, shapes how people experience sexuality, closeness and relationships.
 Sensory sensitivities can influence which kinds of touch feel good and which don't.
 Sensory overwhelm affects how much closeness is possible in a given moment.
 And if putting needs into words is hard, you might know the feeling that something stays unspoken.

 In individual work, we might explore understanding your own experience better.
 Why do certain touches sometimes feel like too much?
 Why is it hard to stay present during sex?
 How can closeness be shaped in a way that feels right?
 Sometimes it's also about making sense of past experiences in a new way.